6-in-1 STI Blood and Urine Test

 How to prepare for your test

 Prepare for your 6-in-1 STI Blood and Urine Test by following these instructions.
-If there is a chance that you’ve been exposed to HIV, hepatitis B or C, please let us know how long before taking your sample this occurred.
-Your sample should be taken at least four weeks after possible exposure to hepatitis B or HIV.
-A repeat HIV test is recommended at 12 weeks.
+If there is a chance that you have been exposed to HIV, hepatitis B or C then please let us know how long before taking your sample this occurred.
+Your sample should be taken 4 weeks after any hepatitis B exposure.
+Take your test at least 4 weeks after any possible HIV exposure, a repeat test is recommended at 12 weeks.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 Blood testing made easy